splunk-soar-connectors/archer/release_notes/unreleased.md

 **Unreleased**
-* Updated requests dependency in order to use platform packages [PAPP-30822]
+* Updated requests, lxml dependencies in order to use platform packages [PAPP-30822, PAPP-31092]